ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

 ## Separation of Concerns

- * Single purpose components (al all levels - companies,systems,services,..,modules,functions)
+ * Single purpose components (at all levels - companies,systems,services,..,modules,functions)
    * Small & Simple : Easy to test and maintain
    * Reusable
  * Decouple behaviour and data